UDOOboard/X86II-Docs/docs/08_Arduino_Leonardo-compatible(ATmega32U4)/02_Getting_Started_with_Arduino_Leonardo.md

     sudo systemctl disable ModemManager.service

 After this procedure, you should be able to proceed normally and upload the sketch to your board or use the Serial Monitor.

+The solution of this issue was found in [this thread](https://forum.arduino.cc/index.php?topic=129647.msg2378141#msg2378141) of the Arduino Forum.